What inspires you?

 Leaders in business, politics, NGOs and more who strive to transform the world and focus on repairing the rifts in our world.

-Which B Team initiative are you motivated by most, and how is your company helping to lead on this issue?
+Which B Team cause are you motivated by most, and how is your company helping to lead on this issue?

-The Net-Zero by 2050 initiative.
+The Climate cause.
 Three years ago, ENGIE decided to become a leader of the energy transition.
 We divested from coal and exploration and production and invested in renewables and energy efficiency.

 What convinced you to take on this challenge?
 Why do you believe that it cannot be achieved without business engagement and leadership?